Connect with us

 “So, I think it’s a really unique, fun situation that not only were we teammates, but we really saw each other in the growth phase.
 We went through stressful situations.
 Going through an Olympic process isn’t rainbows and butterflies.
 You’re going through seeing teammates get cut.
 You’re going through that process, too, yourself.
 So, we really experienced a lot of memorable moments.”

 Being a couple of years apart in age, the first time they played together was at the U.S. national program.
 Darwitz, the younger of the duo by two years, was a constant, supportive presence for Wendell-Pohl, someone she could lean on.
-It brought about a confidence for Wendell-Pohl, having Darwitz by her side as someone who navigated a similar hockey journey.
+It brought about confidence for Wendell-Pohl, having Darwitz by her side as someone who navigated a similar hockey journey.

 Natalie Darwitz is a three-time Olympic medalist, three-time IIHF women’s World Championship gold medalist and five-time IIHF women’s World Championship silver medalist.
 (Photo courtesy of Natalie Darwitz)